Locations:

 How is a patella dislocation diagnosed?

-Knowledgeable healthcare providers can usually diagnose a dislocated kneecap by physically examining the knee and asking you questions about the injury.
-However, they’ll order radiographic imaging tests to check for any related injuries, such as torn ligaments, cartilage injury or fractures.
-With patellar dislocation, it is safe to correct the joint first and take pictures after.
+A healthcare provider can usually diagnose a dislocated kneecap by physically examining your knee and asking you questions about the injury.
+In addition, they’ll order imaging tests to check for any related injuries, like torn ligaments, cartilage injuries or fractures.
+Imaging tests may include:

 Advertisement